 Strategic Plan & Community Report

-Strategic Planning is an involved process that selects priorities from multiple inputs from the community to address the vision, mission and philosophies of ISS.
+Community feedback and continual appraisal of what we do and how we achieve our mission is a tradition here at ISS.
+For years, our innovative dashboard approach to data in education is an involved process that selects priorities from multiple inputs from the community that address the vision, mission and philosophies of ISS.
 Staff meetings, multiple surveys, parental forums, student government input, accreditation reports, external quality indicators, and strategic audits are all part of an intricate understanding that goes beyond the anecdotal.
-Such diverse input has helped the Board and the School Director establish strategic goals and key enabling strategies in the past four years, focusing on how best we support and evaluate our mission and vision.
+Such diverse input has helped the Board and the School Director establish strategic goals and key enabling strategies that focus on how best we support and evaluate our mission and vision.

 For a detailed summary of our entire strategic planning process and publications see below.